Resources for Contemplation and Action

 At the link below, you can find selected resources and additional ways to take action.
 There are many resources and opportunities accessible online, and we encourage you to find them for yourself, and to share them with others.

 All of us are affected by racism in America; we are all called to lament and heal.
 God invites all of us into the holy struggle of changing our society.
 Over the past several weeks, Cedar Ridge members have reflected on how racial injustice and racism show up in our lives and communities.
 Ending racism and healing from racial oppression is an inward journey, and one that calls for action and change.
 Several online gatherings have occurred and more are to come:

 - Checking-in Gathering: A safe space for people of color at Cedar Ridge.
 All people are impacted by racism; and all people of color—whether they are black or not—experience the pain of racism in their own way.
 These past couple of months have been intense and tiring, especially for all people of color.
 Just as falling asleep behind a steering wheel can cause wrecks, we cannot effectively move forward as individuals, as a community, as a nation, or as a world, if we are exhausted.
 With this in mind, the Racial Justice Team wanted to create a safe place of rest for all people of color at Cedar Ridge; a place to simply and safely ‘check in’, connect, and find some shared rest within our community as we move forward.
 Thank you for creating that space with us!
-We will connect with one another on Wednesday, September 23 from 7-8pm, virtually, via Zoom.
-Please sign up here.
+Join us for our next zoom call on December 16 at 7PM by signing up here.

 Pray for . . .